FrankLef/cookiecutter-pkg/README.md

 #### Visual Studio Code environment

-This problem was resolved in [satck overflow](https://stackoverflow.com/questions/71229685/packages-installed-with-poetry-fail-to-import)
+This problem was resolved in [stack overflow](https://stackoverflow.com/questions/71229685/packages-installed-with-poetry-fail-to-import)

 Verify the current environment you use